Jewish Cultural Quarter

 Merging five websites into one

-The Jewish Cultural Quarter had separate websites for the Historical Museum, the Portugese Synagoge, the Ets Haim library, the Children's Museum, and the Hollandsche Schouwburg.
-We created separate landing pages for each location, but brought everything under a single domain with a consistent look and feel.
+The Jewish Cultural Quarter had separate websites for the Historical Museum, the Portuguese Synagogue, the Ets Haim library, the Children's Museum, and the Hollandsche Schouwburg.
+We created separate landing pages for each location, and brought everything under a single domain with a consistent look and feel.

 Screenshot of jck.nl